StanfordBioinformatics/encode_utils/docs/examples_gcp.rst

   1. A module named :mod:`encode_utils.transfer_to_gcp` that defines the `Transfer` class, which provides the ability to transfer files from an S3 bucket to a GCP bucket.
-It does so by creating what the STS calls a transfer job.
+It does so by creating what the STS calls a transferJob.

   2. The :class:`encode_utils.connection.Connection`
      class has a method named :func:`encode_utils.connection.Connection.gcp_transfer` that uses the above